Open-source .NET 8 framework

 Why ADNC

-Define service boundaries before deployment boundaries become the expensive part of the system.
+Define service ownership and module boundaries before deployment boundaries become expensive.

 Architecture at a glance

-Gateway, infrastructure packages, shared service layers, and demo services in one repository.
+Gateway, reusable infrastructure, shared service layers, and demo services in one system.

 01